 My dad offered me a full time job in Aug 1984 came back to help run SBC mostly in Sales till 1996 when dad got sick and I stepped in as interim manager, dad retired in 1997 and I managed the yard till my dad passed away in Dec 2018.
 My sister & I jointly owned SBC till Nov 2019 and then I came full owner of SBC.
 My children Kristan, Michael & Matthew have all worked at the yard similar to myself from early ages.
-Kristan has recently started working full time at the yard helping with advertising & sales, Matthew has been full time at the yard since college and is learning the business and fills the roll of Assistant Manger.
+Kristan is working full time at the yard helping with advertising, general sales and some bookkeeping, Matthew has been full time at the yard since college and is learning the business and fills the roll of Assistant Manger.

 I’m a 1974 graduate of Cumberland High School.